 Keynote speakers

-Director, Academy of Educational Development and Innovation, EdUHK
+Director Academy for Educational Development and Innovation

 Professor John Chi-Kin LEE